linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

 ---
 slug: installing-and-using-hyperfine-on-linux
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
 description: "Learn how to use hyperfine for benchmarking command-line tools on your Linux system."
-og_description: "Learn how to use hyperfine for benchmarking command-line tools on your Linux system."
 keywords: ['hyperfine linux','install hyperfine','benchmarking linux']
 tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-09-03
+published: 2021-10-22
 modified_by:
   name: Nathaniel Stickman
-title: "Installing and Using hyperfine on Linux"
+title: "Install and Use hyperfine on Linux"
 h1_title: "How to Install and Use hyperfine on Linux"
 enable_h1: true
 contributor: